Skip to Content

 I always used to think the wood sorrel was clover, but now I can see the differences between them.
 Here’s a picture (below) of a clover leaf that was growing near my garden.
 You can see a definite difference in the shape of the leaves.
 The wood sorrel has smooth, heart-shaped leaves, and the clover has rounder, fuzzier leaves.
 The wood sorrel also has tiny little yellow flowers, and the clover has the typical red or white flowers that we usual think of as being clover.

-A Few Cautions about Foraging for Edible Weeds:
+A Few Important Cautions About Foraging for Edible Weeds

 1) Before you pick any plants, and definitely before you put any in your mouth, you want to be really, really, really sure that you have the correct plant.
 If you’re not very familiar with plants, there are some varieties that can look almost identical to each other.
 Like Queen Anne’s Lace and it’s poisonous look-alike, Hemlock, for example.

-I would recommend getting a book about foraging to help with identifying different plants – especially one with pictures like this one.
-You could also probably find foraging books and book about edible plants that are geared toward the specific region or climate where you live.
+I would recommend getting a book about foraging to help with identifying different plants – especially one with pictures and detailed descriptions.
+You could also find foraging books and books about edible plants that are geared toward the specific region or climate where you live.

 2) Take a careful look at the whole plant before picking and/or eating it.
 Check to make sure that the shape of the leaves looks right, that the texture of them feels right, that they have the right smell, etc. Sometimes there can be just slight differences in plant varieties like ridged leaves instead of smooth ones even though the rest of the plant may look the same.
 (This is where having a foraging book with good pictures can really come in handy!)